Categories

 This 1-year grace period is somewhat unique to U.S. patent law.
 Most other countries have what is called an absolute novelty requirement.
 That means a patent application must be filed before there is any disclosure of the invention.
 Though the specific things that do or do not count as a prior disclosure vary somewhat by country (for instance, sometimes the country in which the disclosure was made matters, and sometimes secret sales are not considered public disclosures).
 What this means is that even though the U.S. has a patent filing grace period, the applicant needs to consider the most restrictive patenting requirements among all relevant jurisdictions.
 If it is desired to pursue foreign patent protection, or even just to preserve the possibility of foreign filings, then it is important to file a patent application before any disclosure or sales activity to ensure that patent rights are preserved for all foreign countries.

-Another aspect of this grace period is the exception set forth in 35 U.S.C. § 102(b)(1)(B), which says a disclosure falling within the grace period does not qualify as prior art (under § 102(a)(1)) if “the subject matter disclosed had, before such disclosure, been publicly disclosed by the inventor or a joint inventor or another who obtained the subject matter disclosed directly or indirectly from the inventor or a joint inventor.”
-In other words, a disclosure by someone other than the applicant (occurring one year or less before the effective filing date) can potentially be defeated and removed from the realm of “prior art” if the inventor or applicant had previously publicly disclosed the claimed invention (one year or less before the effective filing date).
+Another aspect of this grace period is the exception set forth in 35 U.S.C. § 102(b)(1)(B), which says a disclosure by another falling within the grace period does not qualify as prior art (under § 102(a)(1)) if “the subject matter disclosed had, before such disclosure, been publicly disclosed by the inventor or a joint inventor or another who obtained the subject matter disclosed directly or indirectly from the inventor or a joint inventor.”
+In other words, a disclosure by someone other than the applicant (occurring one year or less before the effective filing date) can potentially be defeated and removed from the realm of “prior art” if the inventor had previously publicly disclosed the claimed invention (one year or less before the effective filing date).
 So, in very limited situations, a prior public disclosure within the statutory grace period can also potentially aid a patent applicant against competitors trying to patent or commercialize the invention.

 In general, the initial filing of a patent application to preserve U.S. patent rights and stop the clock on the 1-year grace period encompasses both U.S. and foreign applications.
 The “effective filing date” (as defined in 35 U.S.C. § 100(i)) is the earlier of the filing date of a given U.S. patent application or, if there is a qualifying foreign priority or domestic benefit claim to earlier application(s), the filing date of such an earlier U.S., PCT international, or foreign application that disclosed the claimed invention.
 Where this can become complicated is that there may be multiple prior applications but the effective filing date is assessed on a claim-by-claim basis.
 The effective filing date is not necessarily the earliest prior application if the relevant “claimed invention” (as defined in 35 U.S.C. § 100(j)) was not yet disclosed in it.